Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_slides.md

 ## Learning Goals

-- What continuous methodologies are.
+- What are continuous methodologies
-- Why to automate common workflows.
+- Why to automate common workflows
-- What are common workflows to automate.
+- What are common workflows to automate
 - How to automate common workflows with
     - GitHub Actions
     - GitLab CI/CD